atharva-p/guides/beginner.md

 ## Dictionaries

 Used to store key value pairs.
-Use the `dictionary_name = {key1:pair, key2:pair}` syntax to create a dictionary.
-Passing a key to a dictionary will return the result
+Passing a value to the dictionary will return the value associated with that key

 ### Operations on a dictionary